giftnuss/foodsharing/docs/codebase.md

 A: There were a lot of SQL injections.
 Now we use prepared statements, which is clearer.
 Vue helps against XSS attacks. (there might be legacy stuff lurking)

-Moving (from XHR) to API made it safer as well.
+Moving (from XHR) to REST APIs made it safer as well.

 We're aiming for a point, where you get only the data you're requesting (Currently a lot of code is structured "if you're this or that, you get to see xy")

 # structure
 Q: So if we break the homepage down into its parts - how is it structured?

-A: func.php (got replaced and splitted into separate classes by Peter Tönnies working remotely during 2019 hackweek ) ... was full of random functions, that dealt with pickups, stores, etc.
+A: func.php was full of random functions, that dealt with pickups, stores, etc. It got replaced and splitted into separate classes by Peter Tönnies working remotely during 2019 hackweek.
+They can be found in `/src/Helpers/`.

 Book: https://leanpub.com/mlaphp